-Plugins can be easily installed through the WordPress library with the click of a mouse to extend a websites functionality.
-Unfortunately some web developers install too many plugins which not only can hinder site performance but can sometimes be volatile to the overall stability of a website.
-Not all plugins play well together and since they include their own scripts, can slow down a websites loading time.
+Plugins can be easily installed through the WordPress library with the click of a mouse to extend the functionality of a website.
+Unfortunately, some web developers install too many plugins which not only can hinder site performance but can sometimes be volatile to the overall stability of a website.
+Not all plugins play well together and since they include their own scripts, they can slow down a website’s loading time.

 4. Poor Page Speed

 Site performance matters and Google has made it clear that it can also affect search engine ranking and user experience.
 Unfortunately, it’s a factor that isn’t often considered by WordPress web designers.
 Page speed can be improved by proper hosting, lower resolution images, adding site caching and other factors.